ysmood/jdb/readme.md

 This project is inspired by [nedb](https://github.com/louischatriot/nedb).
 It aims to create a flexible database without any weird syntax.
 Just few APIs will make everything work smoothly.
-JDB is an append-only, in-memory, non-block IO database.
+JDB is an file-append-only, in-memory, non-block IO database.

 It is one of the core module of [nobone](https://github.com/ysmood/nobone).